Cosmian/cli/documentation/docs/pkcs11/oracle/tde.md

     PRESERVED_FILES=""
     ```

-Then you can follow the official [HSM-Enabling in a Standalone Oracle Key Vault Deployment](https://docs.oracle.com/en/database/oracle/key-vault/21.10/okvhm/configuring-hsm-oracle-key-vault1.html#GUID-5645696A-3F19-4CF9-AE79-105569529182).

-- At this point, a symmetric key labeled `OKV 18.1 HSM Root Key` has been create in KMS server
+- At this point, the symmetric key labeled `OKV 18.1 HSM Root Key` has been created in KMS server by Oracle Key Vault.
-- Create an endpoint with an associated `wallet`
+- Then you can follow the official [HSM-Enabling in a Standalone Oracle Key Vault Deployment](https://docs.oracle.com/en/database/oracle/key-vault/21.10/okvhm/configuring-hsm-oracle-key-vault1.html#GUID-5645696A-3F19-4CF9-AE79-105569529182).

 ## Mode 2: Direct HSM Integration